Love on the Spectrum (Australian TV series): Reception

-Sarah Kurchak from Time asked: "Is the score a bit too cutesy for a show about adults and dating?
+Sarah Kurchak from Time asked, "Is the score a bit too cutesy for a show about adults and dating?
 Would the close-ups on potentially eccentric clothing choices have happened if their subjects were neurotypical?
-Were the introductions that listed their subjects' "quirky" likes and dislikes genuinely informative or infantilizing?"
+Were the introductions that listed their subjects' 'quirky' likes and dislikes genuinely informative or infantilizing?"

-Joseph Stanichar from Paste said "Love on the Spectrum isn't perfect, especially in its first season ... some of the questions posed seem inappropriate or infantilizing, even down to the tone of voice, and the music is occasionally too cutesy for adults going on dates."
+Joseph Stanichar from Paste said, "Love on the Spectrum isn't perfect, especially in its first season ... some of the questions posed seem inappropriate or infantilizing, even down to the tone of voice, and the music is occasionally too cutesy for adults going on dates."

-The second series reduced the role of the neurotypical relationship coach and expanded the depiction of the social lives of the main cast members with them discussing their dating with peers in a more age appropriate way.

-American version
+Spin-off series

-An American version of the show, titled Love on the Spectrum U.S. premiered on May 18, 2022 on Netflix.
-It is also produced by Northern Pictures with Karina Holden and Cian O'Clery as executive producers.
-The series was renewed for a second season in September 2022.
+An American version of the show, titled Love on the Spectrum U.S., premiered on 18 May 2022 on Netflix.
+It is also produced by Northern Pictures, with Karina Holden and Cian O'Clery as executive producers.
+The series was renewed for a second season in September 2022, which premiered on 19 January 2024.
+The third season was announced on 2 April 2024 and premiered on 2 April 2025.

+In 2023, O'Clery released a separate series, Better Date Than Never, which similarly focused on people looking to date for the first time with a range of backgrounds - including non-heteronormative sexuality and gender backgrounds.
+It premiered on the ABC in 2023, and received a second series in 2024.

+A participant in the original series, Michael Theo, landed a lead role in the six-part British-Australian comedy drama series Austin, which premiered in Australia in June 2024.